deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 * Calvin tries to scare Marjorie on various occasions (without her knowing) with the death of Jacob.
 These scares need to get bigger with each time

-* When putting the phone together on day one, the phone displays a warning message, that it needs to be resetted by pressing a tiny button with a needle.
-She finds a hair needle in her purse to do this, but remarks, that a paperclip would've been better.

 * There's a locked drawer in Marjorie's room and on day two, Marjorie finds a key on her bed.
 Upon opening the drawer, she finds an old, scary make-up diary seemingly written by Jacob,  made up of two pages holding a paper clip.
 She takes the paper clip, remarking it could help her, when she gets her phone back.

 * Marjorie steals her phone back from Rebeca to research something online.
 However, Rebeca removed the SIM card.